Subaru Forester: Mexico

 The sixth-generation Forester went on sale in Mexico on July 3, 2025, with three variants: Sport, Touring and e-Boxer Hybrid.
 For powertrains, the Sport and Touring variants use the 2.5-liter FB25 gasoline while the e-Boxer Hybrid variant use the 2.5-liter FB25D gasoline hybrid.

-North America
+United States and Canada

 The sixth-generation Forester was released in North America in the second quarter of 2024 for the 2025 model year, in Base, Premium, Sport, Limited and Touring trim levels.
 In Canada, the same five trims are known as Convenience, Touring, Sport, Limited and Premier, respectively.
 For the North American market, it is powered by the 2.5-liter FB25 gasoline powertrain.

 The Forester Hybrid went on sale in February 2025 for the 2025 model year, powered by the 2.5-liter FB25D gasoline hybrid, it is available in Premium, Sport, Limited and Touring trims.

+Beginning with the 2026 model year, the Forester models for the U.S. market are produced in the United States at Subaru of Indiana Automotive, Inc. in Lafayette, Indiana.

 Asia

 Indonesia

-The sixth-generation Forester was launched in Indonesia on July 23, 2025 at the 32nd Indonesia International Motor Show, as the first ASEAN country to market the sixth-generation Forester.
+The sixth-generation Forester was launched in Indonesia on July 23, 2025 at the 32nd Gaikindo Indonesia International Auto Show, as the first ASEAN country to market the sixth-generation Forester.
 It is available in the sole variant powered by the 2.5-liter FB25 gasoline.